21 cooking tips and tricks

 Apply a bit of pressure and you will feel the flesh inside loosen up as you roll.
 You. are. welcome.

 17. Make your salad dressing creamy by blending in 1-2 tablespoons of nuts or seeds.

-Yes indeed, that’s right.
-Your dressings can be creamy.
-So many of clients think a dressing needs to be liquid, runny and clear.
-Adding nuts can give the impression of a mayonnaise style dressing, or a ranch dressing – but so much better.
+Your dressings can be creamy just by adding a few tablespoons of nuts.
+So many of clients think a dressing needs to be oily liquid, runny and clear.
+Adding nuts can give the impression of a mayonnaise style dressing or a ranch dressing - but so much better and dairy free too.

 18. Pasta sauce is made by cooking some onions in a pan for 10 minutes, adding garlic, herbs and fresh tomatoes.
 Don't bother with that bottled stuff.

 Let that simmer for another 15-20 minutes and you have yourself a sauce.
 Simmer with the lid on for a thinner sauce, or simmer with the lid off for a thicker style sauce.

 The longer you simmer, the less liquid you have, the closer you are to tomato sauce - like what you lather on your sausage rolls.
 You could also use this sauce, thick or thin, to add to your home-made pizza.